otagobioinformaticsspringschool/2024-edna/_episodes/06-statistical-analysis_v3.md

 ```
 {:output}

 **That is all for the OBSS 2024 eDNA workshop.
-If you'd like a more in depth tutorial on eDNA metabarcoding data analysis, please visit my website (https://gjeunen.github.io/hku2023eDNAworkshop/intro.html).
-Thank you all for your participation.
+If you'd like a more in depth tutorial on eDNA metabarcoding data analysis, please visit my website [gjeunen.github.io/hku2023eDNAworkshop](https://gjeunen.github.io/hku2023eDNAworkshop/intro.html).** note: Otago Univeristy wifi blocks access, use another connection or a vpn.

+**Thank you all for your participation.
 Please feel free to contact me for any questions (gjeunen@gmail.com)!**